contensis/contensis.github.io/api-src/delivery-api/model/http/entry-http.md

 ## Example

-This JSON shows an example Entry based on a Film Content Type:
+This JSON shows an example entry based on a Film content type:

 {% sample lang="json" -%}
 ```json